-- 10. If the opinion is based in part on the report of another auditor: - a.
-Does the introductory paragraph of the standard report disclose the fact that the opinion is based, in part, on the report of other auditors? - Does the opinion paragraph include a reference to the report of the other auditor?
+- 10. If the opinion is based in part on the report of another auditor, - a. does the introductory paragraph of the standard report disclose the fact that the opinion is based, in part, on the report of other auditors? - b. does the opinion paragraph include a reference to the report of the other auditor?
 [AU 508.11a and .12-.13] - 11.
-If, to prevent the financial statements from being misleading because of unusual circumstances, the financial statements contain a departure from an accounting principle promulgated by a body designated by the AICPA council to establish such principles, does the report include, in a separate paragraph or paragraphs, the information required by the rule?
+If, to prevent the financial statements from being misleading because of unusual circumstances, the financial statements contain a departure from an accounting principle promulgated by a body designated by the AICPA Council to establish such principles, does the report include, in a separate paragraph or paragraphs, the information required by the rule?
 [AU 508.11b and .14-.15] - 12.
-If there is substantial doubt about the plan's ability to continue as a going concern for a reasonable period of time, not to exceed one year beyond the date of the financial statements being audited: - a.
-Does the report include an explanatory paragraph, following the opinion paragraph, to reflect that conclusion? - b.
-Is that conclusion expressed through the use of the phrase "substantial doubt about its (the plan's) ability to continue as a going concern" or similar wording that includes the terms substantial doubt and going concern?
-[AU 508.11c and AU 341.12]
+If substantial doubt exists about the plan's ability to continue as a going concern for a reasonable period of time, not to exceed one year beyond the date of the financial statements being audited, - a. does the report include an explanatory paragraph, following the opinion paragraph, to reflect that conclusion? - b. is that conclusion expressed through the use of the phrase "substantial doubt about its (the plan's) ability to continue as a going concern" or similar wording that includes the terms substantial doubt and going concern?
+[AU 508.11c; AU 341.12]